pintux/pyMporter/README.md

 ### Usage

-python pyMporter.py [-h] [--dbname DBNAME] [--collection COLLECTION]
+	python pyMporter.py [-h] [--dbname DBNAME] [--collection COLLECTION] [--headers HEADERS] csv_file
-                    [--headers HEADERS]
-                    csv_file

 positional arguments:
 	csv_file

 optional arguments:

 	-h, --help:            show this help message and exit

 	--dbname DBNAME:       MongoDB database name to use, default is NewDB;

-  --collection COLLECTION:
-                        MongoDB collection name to import data to;
+	--collection COLLECTION:   MongoDB collection name to import data to;

-  --headers HEADERS:    comma separated names of CVS headers with (optional)
-                        types in the form of <header_name:type>, if headers are omitted, first row of the CSV file is assumed to contain the headers and all types are set to string.
+	--headers HEADERS:  comma separated names of CVS headers with (optional)types in the form of <header_name:type>, if headers are omitted, first row of the CSV file is assumed to contain the headers and all types are set to string.
-                        Available types are "string",
-                        "float", "integer" and "date";
+                        Available types are "string","float", "integer" and "date";

 Example of valid headers: